Zabbix User Account Change on Arch Linux 7.4.1-2 Update

 - Web Interface Directory: For Zabbix server or agent configurations that require web server interaction, permissions need to be aligned.

-user is part of a group that has read/write access where needed.
+A common approach is to ensure the zabbix user is part of a group that has read/write access where needed.

 Implementing the Unified Account: Step-by-Step Configuration